 Dato' Sri Abdul Hamidy has extensive experience in finance and banking.
 He was formerly Chairman of Danajamin Nasional Bhd, Credit Guarantee Corporation and Association of Bank Malaysia.
 He was also the CEO of three financial institutions namely Danaharta Nasional Bhd, Affin Bank Bhd. and Kuwait Finance House Bhd.
-He is currently a member of the Board of Directors of Sime Darby Bhd, SKY Exchange Sdn Bhd Ambank Berhad and Ambank Islamic Berhad.
+He is currently a member of the Board of Directors of Sime Darby Bhd, Ambank Berhad, Chairman of Ambank Islamic Berhad and a member of the Appeals Committee of Bursa Malaysia.